Join Here | Log In

 ~ The thyroid is a master regulator that controls many of your body’s systems including metabolism, body temperature, heart rate, breathing, and body weight.[ref]

-~ Your genes impact how your body produces and converts T4 to T3, the production of TSH, and your susceptibility to autoimmune thyroid problems.
+~ Your thyroid-related genes impact how your body converts T4 to T3, regulates TSH levels, and your susceptibility to autoimmune thyroid problems.

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Consider joining today

-Thyroid Hormones: Genetic polymorphisms, hypothyroidism, and conversion of thyroid hormones
+Thyroid Hormones: Genetic variants, hypothyroidism, and conversion of thyroid hormones

-Thyroid hormone levels play a vital role in how you feel and in your overall health and well-being.
-People often think of the thyroid in terms of metabolism and weight, but your thyroid hormones also affect your body temperature, gut health, muscle energy, heart rate, skin health, bone health, and immune health.
+Thyroid hormone levels play a vital role in your overall health and well-being.
+While people often associate the thyroid with metabolism and weight management, thyroid hormones affect a wide range of bodily functions, including body temperature, gut health, muscle energy, heart rate, skin, bones, and the immune system.

 • Fatigue